defanator/modsecurity-performance/README.md

 ## What is being tested

-Currently there are three locations configured in nginx:
+Currently three locations are being benchmarked on locally configured nginx instance:

 * `/modsec-off/` - proxies all requests to local server with no additional processing